neondatabase/website/content/docs/import/import-from-postgres.md

 updatedOn: '2024-02-08T15:20:54.293Z'
 ---

-This topic describes migrating data from another Postgres database to Neon using the `pg_dump` and `pg_restore` command line utilities.
+This topic describes migrating data from another Postgres database to Neon using the `pg_dump` and `pg_restore`, and `@neondatabase/pg-import` command line utilities.

 <Admonition type="important">
-Avoid using `pg_dump` over a [pooled connection string](/docs/reference/glossary#pooled-connection-string) (see PgBouncer issues [452](https://github.com/pgbouncer/pgbouncer/issues/452) & [976](https://github.com/pgbouncer/pgbouncer/issues/976) for details).
+Avoid using `pg_dump` or `@neondatabase/pg-import` over a [pooled connection string](/docs/reference/glossary#pooled-connection-string) (see PgBouncer issues [452](https://github.com/pgbouncer/pgbouncer/issues/452) & [976](https://github.com/pgbouncer/pgbouncer/issues/976) for details).
 Use an [unpooled connection string](/docs/reference/glossary#unpooled-connection-string) instead.
 </Admonition>

 Repeat the `pg_dump` and `pg_restore` process for each database you want to migrate.

 ## Before you begin

 - Neon supports PostgreSQL 14, 15, and 16.
 We recommend that clients are the same version as source Postgres instance.
 To check the version of `pg_dump` or `pg_restore`, use the `-V` option.
-For example: `pg_dump -V`
+For example: `pg_dump -V`. `@neondatabase/pg-import` detects and installs the required version automatically.
 - Retrieve the connection parameters or connection string for your source Postgres database.
 The instructions below use a [connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING), but you can use the connection format you prefer.
 If you are logged in to a local Postgres instance, you may only need to provide the database name.
 Refer to the [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) documentation for information about connection parameters.
 - Optionally, create a role in Neon to perform the restore operation.
 The role that performs the restore operation becomes the owner of restored database objects.
 For example, if you want role `sally` to own database objects, create `role` sally in Neon and perform the restore operation as `sally`.
 - If you have assigned database object ownership to different roles in your source database, read [Database object ownership considerations](#database-object-ownership-considerations).
 You may want to add the `-O, --no-owner` option to your `pg_restore` command to avoid errors.